Spine Surgeons conducting surgery for Cervical Foraminal Stenosis

 Common symptoms associated with lumbar retrolisthesis include:

 • Reduced Range of Motion: When a person has difficulty bending or twisting, it can be due to vertebral misalignment.
+This misalignment can be a result of the vertebra moving backwards, which adds pressure on the surrounding structures, limiting flexibility and movement.

 • Neurological Symptoms: In severe cases, compression of spinal nerves may cause radiating pain, numbness, or weakness in the legs.
+Nerves, much like branches on a tree, fan out in multiple directions from the spinal column.
+If the narrowing of the spinal canal compresses these nerves, irritation and varying levels of pain can occur along their pathways throughout the body.

 Diagnosis Methods: